- Consent for Services & Release of Information

 - Recommendations for managing the behavior going forward.

-If over time, your child continues to exhibit behavior that is dangerous or harmful to staff and/or other clients, your therapist may recommend discontinuation of services until the behavioral issue(s) is resolved.
-Your therapist may also recommend alternative therapy options (e.g., ABA therapy) to assist with resolving the issue.
+If during your episode of care, your child continues to exhibit behavior that is dangerous or harmful to staff and/or other clients, your therapist may recommend discontinuation of services until the behavioral issue(s) is resolved.
+Your therapist may also recommend alternative therapy options (e.g., ABA therapy, talk therapy) to assist with resolving the issue.

 Therapy Team Approach & Student Observation Policy